appserver-io/appserver/_docs/dependency-injection.md

 In the above example, the container injects an instance of `AStatelessSessionBean` at runtime by invoking the `injectAStatelessSessionBean` method passing the instance as an argument.

 > Method injection only works on methods that have exactly one argument.
 As described above, the container does not inject a real instance of the bean.
 Instead, it injects a proxy.
-That proxy extends the class or, if given, implements the interfaces of your bean.
+That proxy does not extend the class or, if given, does not implement the interfaces of your bean.
 So, do NOT type hint the argument with the class or an interface name.